-Relations Commission, as representing regular full-time Corrections Officers and Corrections

-Sergeants employed by King County Department of Adult and Juvenile Detention.
+Section 2.1.
+Exclusive Recognition.
+The King County Council recognizes the Guild, Certification No. 12491-E-96-2087, as certified on September 10, 1996 by the Public Employment Relations Commission (PERC), as representing regular full-time Corrections Officers and Corrections Sergeants employed by the King County Department of Adult and Juvenile Detention (the Department).
 If the County decides to use part-time positions to perform work currently performed by Guild members, those part-time employees will be represented by the Guild.
 The County will bargain with the Guild concerning wages, hours and working conditions for such part-time employees.

-Section 2.
+Section 2.2.
 Guild Membership.
-All employees covered under the terms of this Agreement may voluntarily join the Guild as a member and receive all rights, privileges, and benefits of Guild membership.
+All employees covered under the terms of this Agreement may voluntarily join the Guild as a member.

-Section 3.
+Section 2.3.
 Dues Deduction.
-Upon receipt of a voluntary, written authorization individually signed by an employee covered under Section 1 of this Article, the County shall have deducted from the pay of such employee, the amount of dues, charges, assessments, and/or fees as set by the Guild and shall transmit the same to the treasurer of the Guild.
-Such written authorization may be cancelled by the employee upon giving 30 days written notice to the County and the Guild, to be effective on the first day of the following month.
+Upon written receipt from the Guild Secretary of a voluntary authorization by an employee covered under Section 2.1 of this Article, the County shall have deducted from the pay of such employee, the amount of dues, charges, assessments, and/or fees as set by the Guild and shall transmit the same to the treasurer of the Guild.
+If the County receives such authorization directly from an employee, it shall forward such request to the Guild as soon as practicable.
+The County shall end payroll deduction for an employee after it receives confirmation from the Guild Secretary regarding the employee's revocation; the termination of such deduction shall take place no later than the second payroll after receipt of the confirmation.